Jack Mizzi: Championships

 In October 2022, Mizzi represented Malta in the 4th European Small Nations Championships that were held in Liechtenstein and finished in fifth place, gaining 144 ELO points.
-He obtained wins against IM Berend Fred (ELO 2300) and FM Michaelides Konstantinos (ELO 2304), the latter being Mizzi's strongest win according to Chessbase.
+He obtained wins against IM Fred Berend (ELO 2300) and FM Michaelides Konstantinos (ELO 2304), the latter being Mizzi's strongest win according to Chessbase.

 In October 2022 Mizzi participated in the World Amateur Chess Championship that were held in Malta and inaugurated by the FIDE President, Arkady Dvorkovich.
 Mizzi placed 4th in the Blitz tournament which was part of the World Amateur Chess Championships 2022.
 Playing in the U-2300 category of the main event of classical chess, he won three games, including a win against Alex Cherniak (ELO 2246), and obtained two draws.
 He suffered four losses, all against higher rated players.

 At the start of the World Amateur Championships, Mizzi's ELO rating was 1808.
 Following this tournament, his ELO increased by 251 in one period resulting in a rating of 2059.

 In December 2022, Mizzi became Malta's National Rapid Chess Champion and the National Blitz Chess Champion.

 In March 2023, Mizzi won the Malta u-20 National Chess Junior Championship for the second consecutive year.
 In the same month he was awarded the Candidate Master title by FIDE and at 16 years Mizzi became the youngest ever Malta player to win this award.

 In September 2023, Mizzi won the Malta Open 2023 Blitz tournament with 9 wins out of 9 games, setting a new Malta record for winning a chess championship with a perfect score, and was declared Malta's National Blitz Chess Champion for the second consecutive year.

 In March 2024, Jack Mizzi won the Malta Junior Championship for the 3rd consecutive year.

 Mizzi became the 89th Malta Champion in October 2024. ln December 2024, Mizzi won the Malta Blitz Chess Championship for the 3rd consecutive time.